CORRECTIVE AIRWAY SURGERY

 Intravenous fluids and pain relief are given throughout the anaesthetic.

 Following airway assessment, we then proceed with surgical correction of abnormalities present.
-This is often referred to as multi-level airway improvement surgery or "5/5 BOAS surgery":
+This is often referred to as multi-level airway improvement surgery.
+Some of the procedures may include:

-3. Tonsils - Tonsillectomy - Tonsils are removed if they are everted or enlarged.
+Tonsils - Tonsillectomy - Tonsils are removed if they are everted or enlarged.

 Your pet is closely monitored for several hours after surgery.
 For some patients, you may be asked to be present in the post-operative recovery period to reduce stress and anxiety.